-(CNN) -- Here's a look at what you should know about the San Francisco Bay Area's rapid transit system which is referred to as BART (Bay Area Rapid Transit).
+Here’s a look at the San Francisco Bay Area’s rapid transit system, which is referred to as Bay Area Rapid Transit (BART).

-Facts: San Francisco Municipal Transportation Agency (SFMTA), which operates BART and MUNI, manages all forms of San Francisco area transportation and traffic, including bicycles, pedestrians, taxis and parking.
+San Francisco Municipal Transportation Agency (SFMTA), which operates BART and the Municipal Railway system (MUNI), manages all forms of San Francisco area transportation and traffic, including streetcars, cable cars, bicycles, pedestrians, taxis and parking.

 BART does not run 24-hours per day.

-Timeline: 1912 - San Francisco Municipal Railway system MUNI is established, it is one of the oldest transit systems in the world.
-This is the local public transportation system before BART.
+1912 - The San Francisco Municipal Railway system (MUNI) is established.
+It is one of the oldest transit systems in the world.

-May 24, 1962 - Three northern California counties, Alameda, Contra Costa and San Francisco adopt a plan to build a rapid transit system together.
-Originally Marin and San Mateo counties were to be part of the plan but they opted out.
+May 24, 1962 - Three northern California counties, Alameda, Contra Costa and San Francisco, adopt a plan to build a rapid transit system (BART) together.
+Originally Marin and San Mateo counties were to be part of the plan, but they opt out.

-June 19, 1964 - Groundbreaking ceremony, with President Lyndon B. Johnson presiding, on the 4.4 mile test track between Concord and Walnut Creek.
+June 19, 1964 - President Lyndon B. Johnson presides over the groundbreaking ceremony of the 4.4-mile test track between Concord and Walnut Creek.

 November 1966-August 1969 - Construction of the Transbay Tube on the bottom of San Francisco Bay.
 The final cost of the tube is $180 million.

-September 11, 1972 - The system opens to the public from Oakland to Fremont.
+September 11, 1972 - The system opens to the public from Freemont to Oakland.

 January 29, 1973 - The second leg of the system opens and extends from Oakland to Richmond.